BlackbitDigitalCommerce/pimcore-data-director/README.md

     * Automatic translation (with DeepL API)
     * Error monitoring / notification of imports
     * Revert imports

+## One for all

+**Data Director is ONE bundle for:**

+* **importing data to Pimcore elements**
+* **checking and changing data when data objects get saved -> more transparency compared to overriding Pimcore model classes**
+* **exporting data in whatever format you want and whereever the export documents shall be sent to**

+Initial effort is only necessary once, compared to when you have multiple bundles for all the different requirements which the Data Director is able to solve.

 * * *

 ## Workflow